We draw your attention to the limitation of liability clause at clause 11.

 In the event that an appointment must be cancelled, postponed or the specification of works changed, the Client must give 3 Calendar days' notice or be subject to a charge of 25% of the value of the works to be completed (unless otherwise stated).

-In the event that the Client cancels the Contract after the works have begun, the Client will be subject to a charge of 75% of the value of the works to be completed (unless more than 75% of the work has been completed, in the event of this the work will be bill proportionate to the Works completed).
+In the event that the Client cancels the Contract after the works have begun, the Client will be subject to a charge of 75% of the value of the works to be completed (unless more than 75% of the work has been completed, in the event of this the work will be billed proportionate to the Works completed).

-Once the Client has confirmed that that they are satisfied with the works (per the quotation), the Contractor’s obligations end.
+Once the Client has confirmed that they are satisfied with the works (per the quotation), the Contractor's obligations end.

 The Contractor reserves the right to cancel or postpone any works due to adverse weather conditions that would be deemed hazardous.

-If a quotation has been offered based on photo’s from the Client, the Contractor reserves the right to terminate the Contract if the photo is not representative of the tree or trees in question.
+If a quotation has been offered based on photos from the Client, the Contractor reserves the right to terminate the Contract if the photo is not representative of the tree or trees in question.

-The Client is responsible for ensuring that area 2 meters either side of the red line marked on the Work Plan if free from animal waste.
+The Client is responsible for ensuring that area 2 meters either side of the red line marked on the Work Plan is free from animal waste.
 In the event that such an area is not free from Animal Waste the Contractor at their sole discretion may charge a fee of £50.

-The Contractor is not responsible for any damage to underground Works and cables, unless discussed during quotation and the Client has provided a scaled underground plan of such Works .
+The Contractor is not responsible for any damage to underground Works and cables, unless discussed during quotation and the Client has provided a scaled underground plan of such Works.

 In the event that damage to property occurs through negligence or substandard practices by the Contractor, the Contractor will accept responsibility.